plone/plone.supermodel/plone/supermodel/schema.rst

 Here, notice the use of the 'based-on' attribute, which specifies a dotted name to the base interface.
 It is possible to specify multiple interfaces as a space-separated list.
-However, if you find that you need this, you may want to ask yourself why. :) Inside the schema proper, we override the 'description' field and add a new field, 'age'.
+However, if you find that you need this, you may want to ask yourself why. :) Inside the proper schema, we override the 'description' field and add a new field, 'age'.

 When we load this model, we should find that the __bases__ list of the